shweta604/movies-list/README.md

 2. Movies list
 - Display a list of all the movies added by user

-3. Update Movie
+3. Edit/Update Movie
-- update button for each movie to update the movie
+- Edit button for each movie to make changes
-- When the user press enter, it updates the new details
+- When the user press "update movie", it updates the new details

 4. Delete Movie
 - delete button for each movie to delete the movie